dotnet/docs-maui/docs/platform-integration/storage/preferences.md

 [ApplicationDataContainer](/uwp/api/windows.storage.applicationdatacontainer) is used to store the values on the device.
 If no `sharedName` is specified, the `LocalSettings` are used.
 Otherwise the name is used to create a new container inside of `LocalSettings`.

 <!-- TODO: This makes no sense to me. the way the word setting was used here didn't make sense.
 I edited this to try and make sense of it but I suspect I'm wrong! -->
 `LocalSettings` restricts the preference key names to 255 characters or less.
-Each preference value can be up to 8K bytes in size, and each composite setting can be up to 64K bytes in size.
+Each preference value can be up to 8K bytes in size, and each composite setting can be up to 64 K bytes in size.

 -----
 <!-- markdownlint-enable MD025 -->